hove-io/navitia/source/tyr/readme.md

 To create a user, parameters need to given in the query's body

 Note: email addresses are validated via api not only on the format but on it's existence.
-Hosever no email are send.
+However no email are send.

     POST /v0/users/?email=alex@example.com&login=alex